-The Dartmouth Center for the Advancement of Learning (DCAL) is pleased to announce a call for nominations for the 2020 Apgar Award for Innovation in Teaching.
+Every year, the Dartmouth Center for the Advancement of Learning (DCAL) awards the Apgar Award for Innovation in Teaching.
 Thanks to a generous donation from Mahlon Apgar, IV D'62 and Sarah Tipper Apgar, Tu'11, this gift annually rewards and supports innovative teaching initiatives by early career, non-tenured faculty.
 The award recognizes existing courses that cross traditional academic boundaries and that are likely to have practical applications in students' lives.
 Previous awards winners include:

 - Professors Eugene Korsunskiy and Peter Robbie for "Senior Design Challenge."

 - Dr. Sara Chaney and Dr. Bill Hudenko for "Autism: Science, Story, and Experience."